Explainer: The Lautenberg Program for Refugees Fleeing Religious Persecution

 • Ensure necessary and proper use of U.S. humanitarian assistance funding to protect refugees overseas and restore the U.S.’s historic role as a beacon of hope for people seeking safety.

-The Church World Service Policy Team would like to thank Policy & Advocacy Intern Ellie Acree for her work on this resource.
+Editor’s note: the CWS Policy Team would like to thank Policy & Advocacy Intern Ellie Acree for her substantial contributions to this resource.